La otra alcoba: Production

 The scrip was written by Eloy de la Iglesia and Rafael Sánchez Campoy based on a story written by novelist, poet and screenwriter Sánchez Campoy.
 Simón Andreu, who was Eloy de la Iglesia's favorite actor in this period of his career and starred in many of his films, has the role of the wealthy husband.
 The leads are played by Amparo Muñoz and Patxi Andión.
 Muñoz was very famous at that time having been Miss Spain and Miss Universe.
 Andión, a singer and actor, was also in charge of the music, singing the opening and closing songs of the film.
 Patxi Andión and Amparo Muñoz met while making this film and became a real life couple.
 They got married in 1976 and divorced two years later.
 The film was shot in Madrid and Navacerrada.
 It was successful at the box office.
-La otra alcoba is a typical film of the period known is Spain as el destape.
+La otra alcoba is a typical film of the so-called cine de destape.

+Release

+The film was released theatrically on 3 May 1976.